Frequently Asked Questions (FAQs) to provide information and share knowledge of Kuali.

 What are some basic searching tips for finding a Kuali Proposal?

-Most common searches are by proposal number, PI, Unit, Sponsor, Kuali uses the asterisks as the wild card character.
-See Quick Card on how to search for a proposal.
-UMBC Proposal Search Quick Card V1 2017_10_20 Also see all training at http://research.umbc.edu/kuali-training/
+Most common searches are by proposal number, PI, Unit, Sponsor, Kuali uses the asterisks as the wildcard character.
+See a quick card on how to search for a proposal.
+Proposal Search Quick Card See all Kuali training at Kuali Training

 Who has access to my proposal?